mathberbi/DH250-mathieu/Assignment02.md

 * Finally, my participant did not really expressed any concern regarding the long-scrolling layout of the website, or about the fact that it is difficult to re-take a quiz once done.
 This was interesting to see how they thought differently on those aspects.

 ### Takeaways
+For the UT, here are the different takeways I get from this pilot UT.
+* Putting the windows one next to each other might cause some problem and influence the result of the test.
+My participant had a different layout of the website while using it next to the questions, while my layout while doing the heuristic evaluation was on the full window.
+* Because I explained to my user that it was for my user design class, they were very aware of this point during doing the test - which could be a good or a bad thing since it could also influence the way they react while executing the tasks.
+* I had a typo on my material that was a little misleading, so before processing to the test it is crucial to review all the questions one by one.

 For my own app design, here are the different takeaways I get from this pilot UT.
 * There is a need to show in a functional, yet esthetic way the different features of the website.
 The participant did not see the learning center at all during their experiment.
 Maybe showing a widget in the home page could be a way to proceed.
 * The Help "platform" should be consistantly available - even inside a lesson.